icon

 Key Traits and Benefits of a Santoku Knife

-• Blade length typically between 160mm and 180mm
+• Blade length is typically between 160mm and 180mm

 • Ideal for Slicing, Chopping, and Dicing

-• Crafted from High-Quality Stainless Steel or High Carbon Blue Steel
+• Crafted from High-Quality Stainless Steel or Carbon Blue Steel

-As Santoku knives continue to thrive across Western and Eastern markets, knife manufacturers are bringing more and more optionsto market.
-Key considerations while shopping should be made toward material quality, blade length, handle style, and blade width.
+As Santoku knives continue to thrive in both Western and Eastern markets, knife manufacturers are introducing an increasing number of options to the market.
+Key considerations when shopping should include material quality, blade length, handle style, and blade width.

 Ginsan Santoku Sakai Takayuki